cryptaliagy/golinks/README.md

 1. Save the file

 Whenever you want to add more golinks, simply edit the `data/links.yaml` file and save it- nginx will reload automatically!

+## Usage
+Once links have been configured, simply use your browser and point to `go/{url}` with `{url}` being one of the configured route names on the links file.
+For example, `go/golinks` should redirect to `https://www.golinks.io` and `go/golinks-personal` should redirect to this repository on the default links file.